Good Medicine - Medical School I - Cover

 "Mike," Dad continued, "you said the hospital was interesting?
 What do you do there?"

-“Watch and ask questions.
-I’m not allowed to do any procedures, though I did get to listen to one patient’s heart and lungs using my stethoscope.
-But these first-year experiences are just observation.
-In three weeks I’ll have my last ER rotation, then my next rotation is to a pediatric practice near the hospital.”
+"Watch and ask questions.
+I'm not allowed to do any procedures, though I did get to listen to one patient's heart and lungs using my stethoscope.
+But these first-year experiences are simply observation.
+In three weeks I'll have my last ER rotation, then my next rotation is to a pediatric practice near the hospital."

 "Have you seen anything really interesting?"

-“It’s all interesting, really.
+"It's all interesting, really.
 Victims of bad accidents, a burn victim, and that kind of thing.
-And then run of the mill things, like a man who bumped his head at work, though other than a big knot on his forehead, he was fine.”
+And then run-of-the-mill things, like a man who bumped his head at work, though other than a big knot on his forehead, he was fine."

 "Mike actually helped diagnose someone!"
 Elizaveta said.